scottlamb/moonfire-nvr/guide/schema.md

 ### Version 1 to version 2

+Version 2 adds:

-Version 2 adds support for recording of sub streams.
-It adds a new table for this purpose.
+*   recording of sub streams (splits a new `stream` table out of `camera`)
+*   records the RFC-6381 codec associated with a video sample entry, so that logic for determining this is no longer needed as part of the database layer.

 The general upgrade procedure applies to this upgrade.